 Eichler Rocks

-A small and mighty project with the best clients, and all the love for this mid-century Eichler home.
-The goal is to create a space that is a welcoming entrance to the house, a functional outdoor living room, and a quiet barefoot retreat for this city dwelling family.
+This small but mighty project — and the most wonderful clients — celebrates everything we love about mid-century Eichler design.
+The goal was to create a space that welcomes you into the home, functions as an outdoor living room, and offers a quiet barefoot retreat for this city-dwelling family.

 Location